Tender Offer: Should I Sell My Private Company Stock or Hold On?

 The 'Sell vs. Hold' Gut Check: A Framework for Your Decision

 A tender offer decision is personal.
-It should not be based on a feeling or what your colleagues are doing.
+It should not be based purely on emotion or what your colleagues are doing.
 A disciplined approach starts with asking yourself a series of questions to see how this event fits into your broader financial life.

 Do I need liquidity in the next 12-18 months?
 If you have short-term goals like a home down payment or paying off high-interest debt, a tender offer provides a clear path to cash.
 Holding means your wealth stays illiquid and subject to market risk.